vsillan/game-server-programming-course/presentations/web_api_1.md

 ### Dependency injection

-Software design pattern that implements inversion of control for resolving dependencies
+Software design pattern that implements inversion of control for resolving dependencies <!-- .element: class="fragment" -->

-Dependency Inversion Principle: _“high level modules should not depend on low level modules; both should depend on abstractions”_
+Dependency Inversion Principle: _“high level modules should not depend on low level modules; both should depend on abstractions”_ <!-- .element: class="fragment" -->

-Instead of referencing specific implementations, classes request abstractions (typically interfaces) which are provided to them when the class is constructed
+Instead of referencing specific implementations, classes request abstractions (typically interfaces) which are provided to them when the class is constructed <!-- .element: class="fragment" -->

 ---